Annapurna Base Camp Trek

 After a refreshing overnight stay at a guest house at Pokhara, you will take a bus trip back to Kathmandu giving you time on the journey to relive the magical memories you have made during your trek.

-Week 4 – Volunteering at Kathmandu
+Week 4 – Volunteering in Kathmandu (Optional)

 After your amazing trek through Annarpurna, you’ll undoubtedly want to give something back.
 In your last week, you have the option of enriching the education of children in the local area by assisting with the teaching at local schools or a kindergarten, or taking an active role at a canine rehabilitation centre.
 At each of the placements you will be given a schedule which will outline the expectations of each of your days and the daily role you will take.
 This really is a fantastic opportunity for you to gain experience of working within other cultures and building long-lasting relationships.